bengtmartensson/AGirs/README.md

 * What about Girs4Lirc?

+_Now discontinued_, replaced by GirsLite.
 Just as GirsLite, this was just a certain configuration of AGirs, "optimized" for Lirc, supporting TRANSMIT,
 NON_MOD (optionally), RECEIVE, LED, LCD, DECODE (only to the LCD), TRANSMITTERS (only a dummy implementation).
-It is now discontinued, replaced by GirsLite.

 ## License
 The entire work is licensed under the GPL3 license.
 Chris' as well as Ken's